hadronlabs-org/rehearsal/README.md

      ```bash
      make build-mainnet-snapshot-image
      ```
      Which internally runs `neutrond export`.
-This command will take a while (about an hour) until it will prepare mainnet snapshot and put it into **`./snapshot` directory**
+This command will take a while (about an hour) until it will prepare mainnet snapshot and put it into **`./snapshot`** directory.

+     > **Please aware that this is long operation and can take at least 20 minutes, dependently on your hardware performance.**

 2. **Starting, Stopping and Managing the Snapshot and Fork**
    - For detailed steps on snapshot management and launching your fork, refer to the commands section below.